Rivukis/Spry/README.md

 ### Example making a Spryable version of an object by subclassing

 Can also use inheritance where the subclass overrides all functions (the ones that should be stubbed and spied) and returning the result of `spryify()`.
-However, this can problematic as it could lead to forgotten functions being overridden.
+However, this can be problematic as it could lead to forgotten functions being NOT being overridden.

 ```swift
 // The Real Class